 It depends on the trip and the location.
 For local area trips (Buffalo and Niagara Falls), we make every effort to utilize exclusively the NFTA Metro system.
 It's free because students already have a bus pass that is included in their tuition and fees.

-If we are out of the area, the students might be utilizing a large conversion van or they could be using public transportation.
+If we are out of the area, the students might be using a large conversion van or public transportation.
 It depends on the location and situation.

 Student fees are determined by length and associated costs of the trip related to transportation, lodging, meals, and supplies.
 Therefore, fees vary from trip to trip.
 Both the application fee & final payment fee go directly to covering these expenses.

-You might see student leadership team members standing in the Union Lobby during Bengal Pause selling flowers, chocolates, and baked goods.
+You might see student leadership team members standing in the Student Union Lobby during Bengal Pause selling flowers, chocolates, and baked goods.
 Our student leadership team helps to organize fundraisers to keep trip costs as low as possible for students.

 Please do not let the cost deter you from applying for Alternative Break trip.
 We believe in the power of fundraising and are more than happy to meet with you to discuss any financial circumstances that might make this opportunity difficult.

 No!
 Each AB trip is unique in its social issue, partners, and projects.
 Site leaders devote over 100 hours to planning the details of each trip, including coordinating with the community organizations where the group volunteers, housing arrangements, transportation logistics, researching information regarding the social issue, and preparing for orientation meetings and reflection.

 AB trips are free of substances for liability and legal reasons, but also because allowing substances can interfere with the group dynamic and a student’s ability to successfully complete volunteer tasks.